theBoEffect/ApiCentral/README.md

 * http://localhost:3000
 * Go to http://localhost:3000/api for API documentation

+## UI

+The UI its own embedded SPA project that simply builds to the parent public folder.
+This way it can easily be worked on separately or pulled out entirely.
+It is an angular 10 project under the /portal file.
+To develop or modify the UI do the following:

+* Clone the project
+* cd portal/
+* yarn start

+From here all the normal angular commands would apply (i.e. ng).
+When you're ready you can do an "ng build" from this directory or go to the parent directory and do a "yarn build".
+This will trigger the appropriate angular static files to be added to the ./public folder of the main project where they will be served along with the service API at localhost:3000.

 ## Site MetaData

 To set html metadata for robots, social media, etc., you must set the values before deployment at ./metaData.json